blackbaud/skyux-docs/content/core-design/motion/index.md

 {{ stache.config.product_name_short }} uses motion to shed light on the nature of changes in the system.
 It uses subtle animation cues to illustrate:

-* Changes in context, such as entering or exiting a modal dialogue
+* Changes in context, such as entering or exiting a <a href="../../components/modal">modal dialogue</a>
 * The results of user actions
 * Connections between different pieces of content
 * Changes in the state of the system or content